magabriel/trefoil/doc/trefoil-doc/Contents/plugins-AutoGlossaryPlugin.md

 ## AutoGlossaryPlugin

-This auto-glossary plugin handles the generation of a glossary of terms that are automatically hyperlinked to its definitions.
+The auto-glossary plugin handles the generation of a glossary of terms that are automatically hyperlinked to its definitions.

 ### Availability